NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/hyperspectral_functions/intro_hyperspectral_functions.md

 ### Other Set-Up Requirements

 Set up a **NEON user account and token**, if you haven't already done so.
-Follow the tutorial below to learn how to do this (check the Python tabs in the code cells for the Python syntax.
+Follow the tutorial <a href="https://www.neonscience.org/resources/learning-hub/tutorials/neon-api-tokens-tutorial" target="_blank">Using an API Token when Accessing NEON Data with neonUtilities</a> to learn how to do this (check the Python tabs in the code cells for the Python syntax).

-<a href="https://www.neonscience.org/resources/learning-hub/tutorials/neon-api-tokens-tutorial" target="_blank">Using an API Token when Accessing NEON Data with neonUtilities</a>.

-Note: for this tutorial, we have set up the token as an environment variable, following "Option 2: Set token as environment variable" in the linked lesson.
+**Note**: for this lesson, we have set up the token as an environment variable, following "Option 2: Set token as environment variable" in the linked tutorial above.

 ### Additional Resources
 If you are new to AOP hyperspectral data, we recommend exploring the following tutorial series: